sigp/lighthouse/book/src/suggested-fee-recipient.md

 noteworthy trust assumption.

-To be sure *you* control your fee recipient value, run your own BN and execution node (don't use centralized services).
+To be sure *you* control your fee recipient value, run your own BN and execution node (don't use third-party services).

 The Lighthouse VC provides three methods for setting the `suggested_fee_recipient` (also known simply as the "fee recipient") to be passed to the execution layer during block production.
-This value is only relevant to nodes running validators.
+The Lighthouse BN also provides a method for defining this value, should the VC not transmit a value.

-Assuming trustworthy nodes, the priority for the three methods is:
+Assuming trustworthy nodes, the priority for the four methods is:

 1. `validator_definitions.yml`
 1. `--suggested-fee-recipient-file`